 Visit the Cedar Grove Snack Bar with meals served from 7 a.m. to 8 p.m.
 Burgers, quesadillas, chili and Caesar wraps are just a few of the items found here.
 Offerings change seasonally.

 Settle in for the night at the John Muir Lodge.
 The stone and timber retreat offers a rustic cabin feel with the amenities of a modern lodge.
 Open year-round, the lodge’s 36 rooms are the perfect place to unwind.
-The Kings Canyon Lodge and Grill has a wide variety of fare for hungry explorers.

 Courtesy of Yosemite Mountain Sugar Pine Railroad

+After breakfast, begin the drive toward the Yosemite southern Gateway community of Oakhurst via Highway 41.
 Just outside of Oakhurst, take a small detour along the Sierra Vista Scenic Byway for a view of the Nelder Grove of Giant Sequoia.
 Keep an eye out for the Bull Buck Tree.

 Continue on to the Yosemite Mountain Sugar Pine Railroad.
 This 4-mile ride on a restored steam engine takes guests back in time to the location where locomotives once hauled massive log trains through the Sierra Mountains.
 Tour offerings range from 30-minutes to an hour depending on interest.
 The seasonal Moonlight Special is a 3-hour dinner tour that includes a meal and live entertainment.
-Onsite there is gold panning, a museum, gift shop, bookstore and sandwich shop.
+Onsite there is gold panning, a museum, gift shop, a book store and sandwich shop.

 Afterwards, check into the Narrow Gauge Inn, conveniently located right next to the railroad station.
 Enjoy fine dining at the seasonal Narrow Gauge Restaurant while overlooking thick groves of trees.
 Settle in for the night in one of the scenic, comfortable rooms.